The ripple effects of a DEI rollback

-Walmart's broad backtracking on its diversity, equity and inclusion (DEI) initiatives is indicative of a broader trend across corporate America.
-The underlying reasons, it seems, have to do with the national political context, especially now, with the trouncing of Donald Trump and the more conservative line.
+After Walmart's board backtracked on its diversity, equity, and inclusion (DEI) initiatives, big tech companies, including Amazon, Meta, Accenture, and Google, also cut down their targets completely—a trend widely spreading across the corporate landscape.
+The underlying reasons, it seems, have to do with the national political context, especially now, with the resurgence of Donald Trump - who signed an executive order ending the government's DEI program, and a more conservative stance.

 Diversity, equity and inclusion policies are - increasingly - subject to legal challenges, political scrutiny and evolving public opinion.
 The world's largest retailer announced that it would stop prioritising race and gender in supplier contracts, reduce funding for programmes such as its Center for Racial Equity, and stop participating in prominent benchmarks such as the Human Rights Campaign's Corporate Equality Index.